 20 Minute Online Professional Development

-The Monday Morning Mentor series will be available over the fall semester to bring you professional development in twenty minute snippets.
-The topic for the week of October 16th is How Can I Build Momentum for Change with Short-term Wins?
+The Monday Morning Mentor series will be available over the spring semester to bring you professional development in twenty minute snippets.
+The topic for the week of February 5th is How Can I Teach Routine Courses with Energy and Enthusiasm?
 The presentation is available Monday at 10:00am and is accessible through Sunday of that week.
 For information on accessing the presentation and supplemental materials, please view the Bulletin or the email version of iDevelop.

-More information about this session (including description, topics, and learning goals) is available at at https://www.magnapubs.com/online/mentor/how-can-i-build-momentum-for-change-with-short-term-wins-13566-1.html.
-The complete fall schedule of Monday Morning Mentor sessions is available at http://nscclets.blogspot.com/2017/09/20-minute-mentor-online-faculty.html.
+More information about this session (including description, topics, and learning goals) is available at https://www.magnapubs.com/online/mentor/how-can-i-teaching-routine-courses-with-energy-and-enthusiasm-14543-1.html.
+The complete spring schedule of Monday Morning Mentor sessions is available at http://nscclets.blogspot.com/2018/01/20-minute-mentor-online-faculty.html.

 Looking for transcripts of past Monday Morning Mentor sessions?
 Please email email@example.com with the session title and we can provide you with the transcript and supplementary materials.

 - Save the Date: NSCC’s Office of Student Engagement will be offering two co-curricular programming events this spring semester.
 The first one, "Changes in the Brain: Evidence from Neuroscience on the effects of Buddhism and the Secular Practice of Mindfulness", will take place on Tuesday, March 6th from 11:30am to 1:00pm in the Lynn Gym.
 For more information, please contact Dennis Hicks.